Help

 The report contains the following metrics:

-Measure team effectiveness
+Measure agent effectiveness

 If the time to first assignment is high, it means that the assignment method you are using is not effective.
 You can create or edit the conversation assignment rules from the settings.